 At the end of the day, this persona conversation can be a very large one.
 The most important thing to answer for yourself is this one question:

 What groups does my client base break down into, and how can I treat them better by treating them differently?

-That's really what matters.
 Ask questions that help people self-identify.
 Things as simple as, which of our services are you interested in?
-What's your biggest need?
-What's your biggest issue?
+What is your biggest need?
+What is your biggest issue?
 What are you interested in learning more about?
-Those questions are usually what's most significant to your buyer personas, and you can ask them in a way that's really helpful to them.
-Once you get that question answered, you can understand which of your buyer personas you're interacting with.
+Those questions are usually what is most significant to your buyer personas, and you can ask them in a way that is really helpful to them.
+Once you get that question answered, you can understand which of your buyer personas you are interacting with.

 Your buyer personas are vital to every strategy decision you make.
-In taking the time to develop buyer personas by meeting with your existing customers and prospects, and looking at existing market data for your contacts, you’ve identified how your customers think, react and respond.
-From there, you are able to draw conclusions -- how they’ll react to specific marketing campaigns, where your information will reach them best and what type of content is most helpful/valuable to them in solving their problems.
+In taking the time to develop buyer personas by meeting with your existing customers and prospects, and looking at existing market data for your contacts, you have identified how your customers think, react and respond.
+From there, you are able to draw conclusions—how they will react to specific marketing campaigns, where will your information will reach them best and what type of content is most helpful/valuable to them in solving their problems.
 Developing buyer personas takes away some of the guesswork.

 If you have any questions about crafting your buyer personas, please reach out to us.
 We would be happy to help.